necrommunity/crane-wiki/necrotome/enemies.md

     info: Spawns on a pile of 50 or more gold on the 8th beat after it's created.
     variants: 1
   - name: Mages
-    info: Technical enemies that try to afect your movement.
+    info: Technical enemies that try to affect your movement.
     variants: 3
   - name: Mimics
     info: These enemies are not what they first appear to be.